LahavHarary/messagesDispatcher/README.md

 Things that you can do with the API:
-(please note that requests that requiere parameters are expected to receive those in JSON foramt only):
+**please note that requests that requiere parameters are expected to receive those in JSON foramt only**

 POST requests - adds a new message to the array of messages.
 <br />